louissabri/me/set1/readme.md

 side note why is vcs yelling at me for using the word "eventually"? that seems quite disrespectful.
 Okay now it's yelling at me for using "quite".
 Apparently it's a weasel word...

-18:12 update - I think I have now finished everything.
+18:12 update - I think I have now finished everything.... it didnt work.

+18:24 wow I missed the most obvious thing.
+Forgot to update my name in the aboutMe.
+Trying again...